getporter/skeletor/README.md

 ### File System Access and Context

-Porter provides a [Context](https://porter.sh/src/pkg/context) package that has helpful mechanisms for accessing the File System using [spf13/afero](https://github.com/spf13/afero).
+Porter provides the [portercontext](https://porter.sh/src/pkg/portercontext) package that has helpful mechanisms for accessing the File System using [spf13/afero](https://github.com/spf13/afero).
 This makes it easy to provide mock File System implementations during testing.
-The Context package also provides a mechanism to encapsualte stdin, stdout and stderr so that they can easily be passed from `cmd/skeletor` code to implementing `pkg/skeletor` code.
+The portercontext package also provides a mechanism to encapsulate stdin, stdout and stderr so that they can easily be passed from `cmd/skeletor` code to implementing `pkg/skeletor` code.

 ### Template and Static Asset Handling

-The project already includes [Packr V2](https://github.com/gobuffalo/packr/tree/master/v2) for dealing with static files, such as templates or other content that is best modeled outside of a Go file.
+The project go:embed for dealing with static files, such as templates or other content that is best modeled outside of a Go file.
 You can see an example of this in `pkg/skeletor/schema.go`.

 ### Basic Schema